phpmyadmin/phpmyadmin/doc/config.rst

     :default: ``'mysqli'``

     What php MySQL extension to use for the connection.
 Valid options are:

+    ``mysql``
+        The classic MySQL extension.

+    ``mysqli*``
-    ``*mysql*`` : The classic MySQL extension. ``*mysqli*`` : The improved MySQL extension.
+        The improved MySQL extension.
 This extension became available with PHP 5.0.0 and is the recommended way to connect to a server running MySQL 4.1.x or newer.

 .. config:option:: $cfg['Servers'][$i]['compress']